Audition Requirements By Program

 What is the audition panel looking for?
 Good tonal quality, clear articulation, precise rhythm and accurate intonation.

-Pieces Performed: Applicants are required to prepare three contrasting pieces showing musicianship, technical facility and current musical achievement.
+Pieces performed: prepare three contrasting pieces showing musicianship, technical facility and current musical achievement.

 What is the audition panel looking for?
 Good tonal quality, clear articulation, precise rhythm and accurate intonation.